papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 #### Filtering

 The minification/magnification filters define how the image is handled upon scaling.
-For "pixel-art" style games, generally `Filter.Nearest` (aka: `GL_NEAREST`) is suitable as it leads to hard-edge scaling without blurring.
-Specifying `Filter.Linear` (aka: `GL_LINEAR`) will use bilinear scaling for smoother results, which is generally effective for 3D games (e.g. a 1024x1024 rock or grass texture) but not always so for a 2D game:
+For "pixel-art" style games, generally `Filter.Nearest` is suitable as it leads to hard-edge scaling without blurring.
+Specifying `Filter.Linear` will use bilinear scaling for smoother results, which is generally effective for 3D games (e.g. a 1024x1024 rock or grass texture) but not always so for a 2D game.
+In OpenGL, the terms used are `GL_NEAREST` and `GL_LINEAR`, respectively.
 ![Scaling](http://i.imgur.com/vAVHc.png)

 #### Wrap Modes